Ettore Messina

-Ettore Messina (born 30 September 1959) is an Italian professional basketball coach who is the head coach of Olimpia Milano of the Italian Lega Basket Serie A (LBA).
+Ettore Messina (born 30 September 1959) is an Italian professional basketball coach who last coached Olimpia Milano of the Italian Lega Basket Serie A (LBA).
 He has won four EuroLeague championships as a head coach.
 Messina is regarded as one of the best European basketball coaches of all time, having been named one of the 50 Greatest EuroLeague Contributors in 2008.

 He was named the Italian League's Best Coach three times, in the years 1998, 2001, and 2005.
 Furthermore, he has been named EuroLeague's Coach of the Year twice, in 2006 and 2008.
-He was inducted into the Italian Basketball Hall of Fame in 2008, and into the Russian VTB United League Hall of Fame, in 2019.
-Messina also previously worked with the San Antonio Spurs, as an assistant coach for Gregg Popovich, from 2014 to 2019.
+He was inducted into the Italian Basketball Hall of Fame in 2008 and into the Russian VTB United League Hall of Fame in 2019.
+Messina also previously worked with the San Antonio Spurs as an assistant coach for Gregg Popovich from 2014 to 2019.

 Club coaching career

 Virtus Bologna

 Messina had two different stints (1989–1993 and 1997–2002) as the head coach at the Italian League team, Virtus Bologna.
 In the 1989–90 season, he won the Italian Cup and also the second-tier level European-wide league, the FIBA Cup Winners' Cup, against Real Madrid, in Florence.
 He also won the Italian League national championship in 1993.
 During his second stint at Virtus, he coached the team to win the first-tier level European-wide EuroLeague championship, in both 1997–98 and 2000–01.
 He also added two Italian League championships to his trophy case in 1998 and 2001, as well as three Italian Cup titles in 1999, 2001, and 2002.